Oral Hygiene Bettendorf

 Sometimes after dental treatment, teeth are sensitive to hot and cold.
 This should not last long, but only if the mouth is kept clean.
 If the mouth is not kept clean, the sensitivity will remain and could become more severe.
 If your teeth are especially sensitive, consult with your doctor.
 They may recommend a toothpaste or mouth rinse made especially for sensitive teeth.

 There are so many products on the market that it can become confusing, and choosing between all the products can be difficult.

-- Electric toothbrushes are safe and effective for the majority of the patients.
+- Electric toothbrushes is safe and effective for the majority of patients.
 We see excellent results with electric toothbrushes, such as the Oral-B Braun and the Philips Sonicare.

 - Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove plaque.
 You need to brush and floss in conjunction with the irrigator.

 - Some toothbrushes have a rubber tip on the handle which is used to massage the gums after brushing.